-The following information is logged in the central record:
+The following information is logged on the record:

-- Date, time and place of incident - Name of injured / ill person - Details of injury / illness and treatment given - What happened to the person immediately after treatment eg. went back to class, resumed normal duties, sent home

-• Name and signature of First Aider / appointed person dealing with incident
+- Date, time and place of incident - Name of injured / ill person - Details of injury / illness and treatment given - What happened to the person immediately after treatment eg. went back to class, resumed normal duties, sent home - Name of First Aider / appointed person dealing with incident

-The central record is used by the school to identify accident trends, and possible areas for improvement, to assist future first-aid needs assessment, and for insurance and investigative purposes.
+The electronicl record is used by the school to identify accident trends, and possible areas for improvement, to assist future first-aid needs assessment, and for insurance and investigative purposes.

-In addition to this record, all children who visit First Aid during the day, have a copy of the First Aid record to take home to assist parents.
-Where a child has an injury to their head, or a significant injury, a head bump sticker is given to them to wear so that all adults in school are aware; telephone / face-to-face contact with parents to explain their injury will also take place.
+In addition to this record, all children who visit First Aid during the day, have a sticker to wear denoting either a First Aid visit or a head bump.
+This is to assist all staff in being vigilant towards further symptoms.
+Parents are emailed each day to notify them of First Aid incidents.
+Telephone / face-to-face contact with parents to explain significant injuries will also take place, and be recorded in Medical Tracker.